Yawn93/yawn93/README.md

 ### Hi there 👋

 My name is Beatriz but you can call me Yawn.
-I'm a UX Engineer - or as people call it, a 🦄
+I'm a UX Engineer 🦄

 - 🔭 I’m currently working on improving my repositories
 - 🪄 I prefer to work with React